-Table 3 Sourcing Effects of FDI Activity: Upstream Sector, Eastern Countries
+Table 3.Sourcing effects of FDI activity: Upstream sector, Eastern countries.Interacting country and industry fixed effects.

-Notes: The estimation is based on the specification (1), where we treated each country (within the group of Eastern countries) as a "separated", not fully integrated market.
+Note: The estimation is based on the specification (1), where we treated each country (within the group of Eastern countries) as a "separated", not fully integrated market.
 This approach means that we consider interaction between country and industry fixed effects.
-The dependent variable is In(DSales), logarithm of sales of domestic companies in the upstream sector. ^a, ^b and ^c denote significance at the 1%, 5%, and 10% levels, respectively.
+The dependent variable is ln(DSales), logarithm of sales of domestic companies in the upstream sector.

+^a, ^b and ^c denote significance at the 1%, 5%, and 10% levels, respectively.
 Heteroscedasticity consistent standard errors are presented in parentheses.